Classes and Seminars

-Classes cover a wide range of topics designed to help you succeed with your alpaca adventure.
-While many are taught on our farm, group seminars can be held at your location.
+Classes cover a wide range of topics from "Make & Take" classes working with fiber arts, to classes designed to help you succeed with your alpaca adventure.

 We regularly offer workshops for those new to the alpaca lifestyle.
 If you're interested in learning more, or simply want to have the experience of a lifetime, we have sessions covering topics like Alpaca 101 and many that teach how to make beautiful, one of a kind products from their fleece.

 Seminars for Alpaca Owners: there are different types of training involved in alpaca ownership, but none is more important than training of the owners themselves.
 This training spans a diverse range of subject matters such as fleece products, taxes, business, marketing, farm design, pasture management, and even animal veterinary care.
 Because alpacas are still relatively new to the United States, experts in fields related to those topics will not likely have the experience needed to make decisions on your behalf.
 An owner needs to read books, take classes, consult with experts, and learn from others in a quest to gain knowledge specific to their alpacas.